 Simple Turkey Chili

-This turkey chili is very simple but hearty with plenty of flavors — it's even better on the second day!
+This turkey chili recipe is very simple but hearty with plenty of flavors — it's even better on the second day!
 I serve this chili with low-fat Cheddar cheese and low-fat sour cream.
 It's also delicious with crackers.

-This turkey chili is very simple but hearty with plenty of flavors — it's even better on the second day!
+This turkey chili recipe is very simple but hearty with plenty of flavors — it's even better on the second day!
 I serve this chili with low-fat Cheddar cheese and low-fat sour cream.
 It's also delicious with crackers.

 This chili was perfect for a cold night.
 While I cooked the turkey meat, I added the onions and garlic.
 I didn't mash the kidney beans and added a can of black beans and corn.
 Instead of water, I used chicken broth.
 You have to tweak this recipe to your liking with the spices.Read More